Carmarthen Bay Power Station: Operations

-Station output GWhThe power station was locally referred to as “Car Bay” or “The Bay” but sometimes the full title Carmarthen Bay.
+The power station was locally referred to as “Car Bay” or “The Bay” but sometimes the full title Carmarthen Bay.

-Carmarthan Bay power station ceased generating electricity in 1984, and was demolished in 1991–2.
+Carmarthen Bay power station ceased generating electricity in 1984, and was demolished in 1991–2.

 Aftermath

 In 1982 the Carmarthen Bay station area became a CEGB test site for wind turbines.

 The pulverised fuel ash from the Carmarthen Bay power station was sent to settling lagoons to the west of the power station.
 Following the closure of the station that area, now known as Ashpits Pond, became an important habitat and breeding site wetland birds.

 The accumulated ash from the station was used for landscaping of the area.

 The power station site, and the people who worked there, are commemorated on a memorial plaque.